CasaJasmina/TelegramBot-Library/README.md

 ```
 You can also create your own list of commands using /setcommands while chatting with the BotFather.
 This list will appear only in the mobile view, pressing the "/" icon.

-## Dependancies
+## Reliability

+In the long run we recommend to use a watchdog.
 If you are using the library [Adafruit sleepy dog](https://github.com/adafruit/Adafruit_SleepyDog) in its 1.1.1 (or later) version, you have also to download the [Adafruit_ASFcore](https://github.com/adafruit/Adafruit_ASFcore) library.

 ## License